brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 ## Descriptive Results

-The observed fraction of patients achieving functional independence at 90 days in the control and treatment groups of each trial are shown below.
-The observed relative risk ratio (rr, frequency in treatment arm divided by frequency in control group), absolute risk difference (rd, frequency in treatment arm minus frequency in control group), and number needed to treat (NNT, 1/rd) are also reported.
+Observed outcomes in the intention-to-treat cohors of each trial are reported below.

     # A tibble: 22 × 8
            K name         size    f_c   f_t    rr     rd   nnt